 If you’re looking to invest in a good quality daypack, something like the Osprey Daylite Plus Daypack would be ideal.

-If you are going with the Osprey option, it’s a good idea to also get the Osprey Packs Talon 22 Men’s Hiking Backpack (Medium/Large, Ultramarine Blue) which is super reliable.
+If you are going with the Osprey option, it’s a good idea also to get the Osprey Packs Talon 22 Men’s Hiking Backpack (Medium/Large, Ultramarine Blue) which is super reliable.

 Pro Packing Tip: Consider investing in some packing cubes.
-Not only do these help keep your bag as organized as possible, but are also an excellent space-saving hack.
+Not only do these help keep your bag as organized as possible, but they are also an excellent space-saving hack.

 3. Safari clothes – Focus on comfort & color